srechner/marathon/README.md

 This library is developed and tested at Linux systems (primarily Ubuntu).
 In principle it should possible to migrate the library to other operating systems.

-Compiling the library requires the following software packages:
+Building the marathon library requires the following libraries:
- * `g++` in version 4.8 or later
- * `boost` headers
- * `cblas` headers
- * `cuda` headers in version 7.0 or later (optional)

-Linking an application to `marathon` requires several third-party libraries, which have to exist at your system.
-(Names are those of Ubuntu packages.)
- * `gomp`
- * `pthread`
+ * `Boost`
- * `openblas` (or an equivalent `CBLAS` implementation)
+ * a BLAS implementation (e.g. `OpenBLAS`)
- * `arpack++`
+ * `Arpack++`
- * `arpack`
+ * `SuperLU`
- * `superlu`
+ * `CUDA` (optional)
- * `cublas`	(only when built with CUDA support)

 ### Installation:

-First Step: Build the `marathon` library.

-1. Download the sources as zip archive.
-2. Extract the archive to a directory of your choice.
-3. Enter the `marathon` directory.
-4. Run `make` to build `marathon` in standard C++ mode (without CUDA support).
-To compile with CUDA support, run instead `make CUDA=true`.

-Second Step: Build an application and link to the `marathon` library.

-The [example directory](https://github.com/srechner/marathon/blob/master/examples/) contains several example programs that demonstrate how `marathon` applications can look like.
-To compile an example program:

-1. Enter an example directory.
-2. Run `make` or `make CUDA=true`.
-The command has to match the mode you have used to build the library.
-Please see next section if something goes wrong.
-3. Tell your system where to find the `marathon` library: `export LD_LIBRARY_PATH=../:$LD_LIBRARY_PATH`
-4. Run the application.

-### Example:

-This instruction shows how to build the [MixingBounds](https://github.com/srechner/marathon/blob/master/examples/MixingBounds/) example at a fresh Ubuntu 14.04 system.
+This instruction shows how to build the library and run the [MixingBounds](./applications/MixingBounds/) example at a fresh Ubuntu 16.04 system.

 1. Install packages.

-        sudo apt-get install git g++ libboost-all-dev libopenblas-dev libarpack++2-dev libsuperlu3-dev
+        sudo apt-get install git cmake g++ libboost-all-dev libblas-dev libarpack++2-dev libsuperlu-dev

 2. Build the library.

         git clone https://github.com/srechner/marathon.git
         cd marathon
+        mkdir build
+        cd build
+        cmake..

+3. Install the library to the system path.

         make

-3. Build the application.

-        cd examples/MixingBounds/
-        make
+        sudo make install

-4. Run the application.
+4. Run an application.

-        export LD_LIBRARY_PATH=../../:$LD_LIBRARY_PATH
-        ./MixingBounds swapBip "2,1,1;1,2,1" 1e-3
+        MixingBounds swapBip "2,1,1;1,2,1" 1e-3

    The output should look like: